ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/002-your-first-time-around-with-ecamm-live.md

 The smaller windows are for control of [Sound Levels](), [Scenes](), [Overlays](), and [Facebook Comments and Reactions.]() If you dismiss any of these windows, you can bring them back by visiting the <samp>Windows</samp> menu at the very top of your Mac’s display.
 Additionally, each of these windows has a keyboard shortcut assigned for easy access.

-At the center bottom of the Main Window is a blue <samp>Login</samp> window, which will allow us to connect you to Facebook for broadcasting and scheduling broadcasts.
+At the center bottom of the Main Window is a blue <samp class="blue">Login</samp> button, which will allow us to connect you to Facebook for broadcasting and scheduling broadcasts.

 Note: If you’re not going to use Ecamm Live with Facebook, logging in is optional.
 You can still record to your Mac, and stream to services that use [RTMP](link to manual § on topic) with no need to log into Facebook.
 {:.notice--info}